Aptos, California: History

 From 1880 to 1920 redwood timber harvesting became the major industry, and Aptos became a boom town.
 The Loma Prieta Lumber Company logged all of what is now The Forest of Nisene Marks State Park.
 The Valencia Mill logged everything to the east.
 Within 40 years the hills were bare, and apples became the next industry.
-The Hihn Apple Barn is a historic building from that era; in 2016-2017, the building had been relocated nearby to be used as a grocery store and make way for a shopping complex.
+The Hihn Apple Barn is a historic building from that era; in 2016–2017, the building had been relocated nearby to be used as a grocery store and make way for a shopping complex.

 On March 16–20, 1905, the Leonard Ranch near La Selva was the site of experiments with a new tandem-wing glider designed and built by John J. Montgomery.
 Hoisted aloft by hot-air balloon to considerable heights, over a series of test flights pilot Daniel J. Maloney was able to demonstrate the control and flight of the Montgomery glider design.
 These flights, with starting altitudes over 3,000 feet above the ground, were the first high-altitude flights in the world.
 A marker was placed at this location in 2005 honoring the centennial of these accomplishments.

 After Spreckels' death, Seacliff Park and Rio Del Mar Country Club (today's Seacliff State Beach) were developed in the late 1920s.
 Rio Del Mar Country Club included a clubhouse, a grand hotel on the bluffs, a beach club, a polo field, and a golf course.
 The estuary was filled in (now Rio Beach Flats) and the SS Palo Alto cement ship was moored and converted into an amusement pier with restaurants, swimming pool, and a dance pavilion.
 Both Rio Del Mar and Seacliff were popular during Prohibition as drinking and gambling were discreetly available.
 These amusements were interrupted by the Great Depression and World War II.

 In the early 1960s Aptos began a period of rapid development, including Cabrillo College, Rancho Del Mar Shopping Center, the Seascape Resort development, and many residential developments.

+In 2023, Microsoft named a new Windows font after this community.